chris237/addons-v13.0/README.md

-## List of modules that has been migrated to v13.0
+## List of modules that have been migrated to v13.0

 The checkbox is to shows the status of the modules either migrated or not.